will62794/will62794.github.io/_drafts/2026-03-03-canonical-dist-protocols.markdown

 Raft, for example, chooses two specific message types, *RequestVote* and *AppendEntries*, to implement its protocol behavior.
 It also contains a host of other specific state variables for tracking state, etc. It makes a bunch of implementation choices that are reflected in its descriptions.

 What does a version of Raft look like if we abstract it to eliminate concrete message types i.e. specific in a so-called universal message passing canonical form?
-If we just focus on the [election related actions](https://github.com/will62794/dist-protocol-canonicalization/blob/a64c3697e7afb8b1b2f6296a185da1fbd8aff25a/code/RaftAsyncUniversal/RaftAsyncUniversal.tla#L105-L173), it contains the following:

-Conceptually, we are expressing protocols in a model where all actions follow a common template:
+We can explore how far we can take this.
+Conceptually, we will express protocols in a model where all actions follow a simple, common template:

 1. Reading its local state and/or a message from the network.
 2. Updating its local state based on this read.
 3. Broadcasting its entire updated state into the network as a new message.

 If we start with the election related actions of Raft, we can end up with the following state variables: